digital-blueprint/toolkit/packages/common/README.login-required-warning.md

 You can use this web component to show a login notification.
 `dbp-login-required-warning` web component informs users that they must log in before they can use an application.

-It replaces duplicated login-warning markup in individual applications and provides one consistent implementation for:
+It replaces duplicated login-required-warning markup in individual applications and provides one consistent implementation for:

-- Displaying the login-required message
+- Displaying the login-required-warning message
 - Hiding the message while authentication or translations are loading
 - Hiding the message after the user has logged in
 - Translating the message and login-link text